 Globalization has adversely affected the right of livelihood of the millions of people in the South Asian States because it advocates the capital-intensive growth that has reduced the employment avenues in South Asian region.
 Being the most populous region of the world, it needs more labour intensive growth that has the potential not only to promote more employment but also to make the process of economic growth more participatory and inclusive.
 Although globalization has created employment opportunities for the South Asian who are well educated and technically trained but at the same time it had reduced the job avenues for the semi-skilled and un-skilled workers.
-Many semi-skilled and unskilled workers lost their jobs due to the closing down of small scale industrial units which were not in a position to compete in the market with the finish products of the MNCs.
+Many semi-skilled and un-skilled workers lost their jobs due to the closing down of small scale industrial units which were not in a position to compete in the market with the finish products of the MNCs.
 Hence it has snatched the right to livelihood of the unskilled and semi-skilled workers in the South Asian countries.

 Further, the proliferation of the MNCs has eroded the power and the capacity of the Nation-State to ensure the distributive justice.
 Besides this the globalization has initiated many big infrastructure development projects which have displaced many people from the place of their natural habitat in the South Asian region.
 This forced the people to leave the place of their natural habitat that has not only adversely affected their right to livelihood but also violated their cultural rights.
 Globalization has further adversely affected the basic human rights of the people by increasing the cost of living -as it has been accompanied by the high inflation rate and decreasing the income level of the millions of poor people in the South Asian region.
 The costs of food items and life saving drugs have increased substantially however, the prices of consumer goods have come down.
 The former has increased the cost of living that has adversely affected the poor people's right to food and shelter and right to life at large, whereas the latter promoted consumerism and benefited the rich people in the South Asian region.
-Increasing income disparities, regional disparities and gap between the rich and poor have adversely affected the human rights of the millions of the people in the south Asian region.
-Increasing income disparities, regional disparities and gap between the rich and poor have adversely affected the human rights of the millions of the millions of the millions of south Asian societies.
+Increasing income disparities, regional disparities and gap between the rich and poor have adversely affected the human rights of the millions of the people who are on the margins of South Asian societies.

-3.3.5 CRISIS OF GLOBALIZATION & STATE IN SOUTH ASIA
+3.2.5 CRISIS OF GLOBALIZATION & STATE IN SOUTH ASIA